Practice Policies & Patient Information

 Medicines Management

 The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-The reviews are carried out by the CCGs Medicines Management Team under a Data Processing contract with the Practice.
+The reviews are carried out by the ICBs Medicines Management Team under a Data Processing contract with the Practice.

 Anonymised information